r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - String command to obfuscate<br />
 `-Exec Bypass`

+- using base64 to decode the encoded syscall

       1º - encode the command you want to obfuscate echo "-Exec Bypass" | base64